Expand All | Collapse All

 4.2 Members may belong to one or more of the following categories:

-4.2.2 Members are those who are registered with the ISE, have paid their two-year (biennial) dues, and abide by the Constitution and Code of Ethics.
+4.2.2 Members are those who are registered with the ISE, have paid their annual dues, and abide by the ISE Constitution and Code of Ethics.

-4.2.3 Honorary Members are those individual Members who are considered by the Board to have made an exceptional contribution to ethnobiology, ethnoecology and/or the promotion and protection of biocultural heritage.
-Nomination for this category of Membership is to be made to the Board and confirmed at an Ordinary General Assembly.
+4.2.3 Honorary Members are those individual members who are considered by the Board to have made an exceptional contribution to ethnobiology, ethnoecology and/or the promotion and protection of biocultural heritage.
+Nomination for this category of membership is to be made to the Board and affirmed at an Ordinary General Assembly.

 4.2.4 Lifetime Members are individual members who have paid a significant one-time membership fee to the Society of an amount determined by the Board (minimum $500 USD).
 Under exceptional circumstances, the Board may grant an individual a lifetime membership in recognition of an outstanding in-kind service contribution to the Society.
 No further membership fees apply to this category for the life of the member.

-4.2.5 Institutional Members are those nonprofit organizations that are interested in perpetuating the objectives and purposes of and disseminating information concerning the ISE and have paid a two-year (biennial) institutional membership fee; Application for this category of Membership is to be made to the Board.
+4.2.5 Institutional Members are those nonprofit organizations that are interested in perpetuating the objectives and purposes of and disseminating information concerning the ISE and have paid an annual institutional membership fee; Application for this category of membership is to be made to the Board.

-4.2.6 Corporate Members are incorporated for profit institutions that are interested in perpetuating the objectives and purposes of and disseminating information concerning the ISE and have paid a two-year (biennial) corporate membership fee.
-Application for this category of Membership is to be made to the Board.
+4.2.6 Corporate Members are incorporated for profit institutions that are interested in perpetuating the objectives and purposes of and disseminating information concerning the ISE and have paid an annual corporate membership fee.
+Application for this category of membership is to be made to the Board.

-4.3 Members of each category (except Lifetime members) must pay two-year (biennial) Membership fees, as proposed by the Board and adopted by the General Assembly.
+4.3 Members of each category (except Lifetime Members) must pay annual membership fees, as proposed by the Board and adopted by the General Assembly.
 Reduction or waivers of these fees may be applied for by letter to the Board.

 4.3.1 The Board shall have the power to waive fees or offer concessions for deserving cases.